DanialMasghati/Simple-Calculator/README.md

 ## License

-This calculator application is provided under the [MIT License](LICENSE).
-Feel free to use and modify the code according to your needs.
+This calculator application It does not currently have a license.